jonwinton/ddqb/examples/README.md

 ### 4. Advanced Examples

 Demonstrates more complex use cases and patterns:

 - Dynamic query building based on runtime conditions
 - Utility functions for common query patterns
 - Converting between formats (e.g., glob to regex)
 - Handling different parameter types

+### 5. Parse Examples

+Demonstrates how to parse existing DataDog query strings and modify them:

+- Parsing simple queries and adding filters
+- Parsing complex queries and modifying components (time windows, aggregators, functions)
+- Parsing queries with various filter types (regex, IN, NOT IN)
+- Round-trip parsing and rebuilding queries

 ## Example Output